gboeing/ppd534/software/readme.md

 When that has finished, run `docker pull gboeing/ppd534:latest` to download the course's docker image (might take a couple minutes)

 When that has finished, close your terminal window.

+## Troubleshooting

+If you have software problems/trouble down the road, uninstall Docker, then uninstall Git, then restart your computer, then re-do the "initial software setup" instructions above.